The most famous reality TV stars and where they are now

 Where are they now: Kim K is perhaps one of the biggest success stories and most famous stars of reality TV.
 Often touted as a celebrity who’s “famous for being famous”, the 42-year-old megastar has transformed her fame into more noteworthy endeavours.
 Kardashian has been interested in prison reform in recent years.
 She’s successfully lobbied for the release of over 17 former inmates, has met with then US president Donald Trump, and has even passed California’s baby bar exam in 2021.

-As of March 2023, Forbes puts her net worth at USD 1.7 billion.
+As of March 2023, Forbes puts her net worth at USD 1.7 billion (INR 1,40,07,643 crore approx.).
 Where does all that money come from?
 Her multiple apps (Kimoji and Kim Kardashian: Hollywood), her makeup line (KKW Beauty), her clothing line (SKIMS), her skincare line (SKKN by Kim), her collaborations, and many endorsements.
 She also produces and stars in Hulu original, The Kardashians, which was picked up one year after KUWTK ended in 2021.

 Now that we’ve looked back on the most famous reality TV stars and where they are now, which ones have you kept up with?